breadbored/breadbored.github.io/_posts/2024-10-16-movie-fact-check.md

 Have you ever watched a "Based on a True Story" movie and wondered how much of it was true?
 Have you ever paused a movie to see how much of it actually happened?
 Have you heard that American Sniper was mostly fabricated and wanted to know which parts?

-All of those apply to me, and aparently to David McCandless, Dr Stephanie Starling, Omid Kashan, Karl Webster & DM.
+All of those apply to me, and aparently to David McCandless, Dr Stephanie Starling, Omid Kashan, and Karl Webster.
 They created a [Visualisation of the accuracy of movies "based on a true story"](https://informationisbeautiful.net/visualizations/based-on-a-true-true-story/).

 I felt inspired by their work, and I had an idea: What if we could see fact checking information while watching a movie?...
 Maybe a bit boring and intrusive to some, but I think this would be a fun feature for those who are interested in the truth behind the stories.